-- The Control of Exemption Clauses Ordinance (Cap.
-71) (CECO) applies regardless of the governing law clause of the contract in question, where (1) the clause appears to the court or arbitrator to have been imposed wholly or mainly for the purpose of enabling the party imposing it to evade the operation of the CECO (section 17(2)(a), CECO), or (2) where a consumer who habitually resides in Hong Kong enters into a contract in Hong Kong (section 17(2)(b), CECO). - Where the governing law stated is the law of a state that is not recognised by Hong Kong and the application of that law to the contract contravenes public policy. - Where the choice of governing law was made involuntarily, or with misrepresentation or fraud.
+In addition, the Control of Exemption Clauses Ordinance (Cap.
+71) (CECO) applies regardless of the governing law clause of the contract in question, where either:

+- The clause appears to the court or arbitrator to have been imposed wholly or mainly for the purpose of enabling the party imposing it to evade the operation of the CECO (section 17(2)(a), CECO). - A consumer who habitually resides in Hong Kong enters into a contract in Hong Kong (section 17(2)(b), CECO).